GrayJack/janetrs/README.md

 ## Goals
 Provide a safe and ergonomic interface to the Janet C API to create Janet clients and Janet modules/libraries using Rust.
-This project still are in it's early stages, so breaking changes may happen, there is no minimal supported Rust version (MSRV) yet.
+This project still are in it's early stages and not production ready, so breaking changes may happen, there is no minimal supported Rust version (MSRV) yet.
-Notice that most doc tests will fail if the feature "almagation" aren't set, because most of then need it for the Janet runtime to function properly.
+Notice that most doc tests will fail if the feature "almagation" aren't set, because most of then need the Janet runtime to function properly.

 ## Cargo Features
 - `std`: Enable some trait impl for types that only exist on the `std` and the Error